internetstandards/toolbox-wiki/SPF-how-to.md

 # Tips and tricks for implementation
 * The sender address shown to the user ("5322.From header") is not used when authenticating.
 SPF uses the invisible "5321.From header".
 Combining SPF with DMARC removes this disadvantage.
+* E-mail forwarding is not supported, since the e-mail is often forwarded by another e-mail server.
+* SPF does not work between domains that use the same e-mail server.

 # DNS records (outbound e-mail traffic)
 SPF for outbound e-mail traffic is limited to publishing an SPF policy as a TXT-record in a domain name's DNS zone.
 This enables other parties to use SPF for validating the authenticity of e-mail servers sending e-mail on behalf of your domain name.